-Naracoorte South Primary has several specialist teachers who teach a range of subjects to students from reception to year seven.
-Currently students attend physical education lessons in our purpose built gymnasium, take drama lessons in our performing arts suite, engage in STEM lessons and learn Indonesian.
-Upper primary students also receive specialist instructions in History.
+Naracoorte South Primary has several specialist teachers who teach a range of subjects from reception to year six.
+Currently students attend physical education lessons in our purpose-built gymnasium, take performing arts in our performing arts suite, engage in HASS lessons, learn Indonesian and explore art concepts in visual arts.

 Bounce & Bop

-Bounce & Bop is run by Kirsty Lush.
+Bounce & Bop is run by Jess Edwards.

 Pastoral Care Worker (PCW)